 - You can leave your route plan and timetable at for example Fell-Lapland Visitor Centre.
 Remember to also report on your return, so that a search party is not sent after you needlessly.
 Search and Rescue services charge for needless search operations.

 - Metsähallitus has decided to grant general permission to light fires in the terrain in Lapland.
-Dry branches, twigs and small stumps can be used as kindling.
+Fallen branches, twigs and small stumps can be used as kindling.
 In places where there is a maintained campfire site within 500 metres, all fires must be lit at the campfire site.
 In nature reserves for which a maintenance and utilisation plan or regulations have been issued, you must comply with the items outlined in these documents when lighting fires.
 You may light campfires without any permit, but you may only use fallen branches and twigs as firewood.
 Lighting campfires is not recommended in areas with few trees.
-Felling trees is strictly forbidden and the use of trunks of fallen trees requires a permit.
 Use an old campfire site if you can find one.